frederic-perez/AmE-dictionary/data/dictionary.md

 __lace<sup>2</sup>__ _v_ :dart::four::hammer: _She gave us coffee laced with brandy._ _Coffee heavy laced with rum._ _I have laced a few punters._ _The brick streets are laced with sculptures._
 __lacerate__ _v_
 __laceration__ _n_
+__lachrymator__ _n_ A gas that makes the eyes fill with tears but does not damage them; used in dispersing crowds. _Syn_ teargas _When the demonstration turned violent, the police used a potent lachrymator to disperse the mob._
 __lachrymose__ _adj_ :three::pencil2: /LAK-ruh-mohss/ Lachrymose is used to describe someone who tends to cry often, or something that tends to cause people to cry. _Her newest screenplay is a lachrymose drama exploring the effects of loss late in life._ _The more lachrymose mourners at the funeral required a steady supply of tissues._
 __lacing__ _n_ The act of inflicting corporal punishment with repeated blows. _Syn_ whacking, beating, drubbing, licking, thrashing, trouncing _If my mother ever caught me smoking, I would get the lacing of a lifetime._
 __lackadaisical__ _adj_ :six::dart: /lak-uh-DAY-zi-kuhl/ [:scroll: From lackadaisy, alteration of lack a day, contraction of alack the day (an expression of regret, grief, or disapproval).]
 Lacking enthusiasm; indifferent; lazy.
 Lacking spirit, liveliness, or interest. _Syn_ languid, languorous, dreamy _In spite of his lackadaisical manner, he has moments of energy that would surprise you._